oyb98/FlexMind/readme.md

 ## DMA

-please use `python expr/expr_3.py`to run our multi agent framework
+Please use `python expr/expr_3.py`to run our multi agent framework